blakegarretson/essentials/main.md

 - [Photoscape X](http://x.photoscape.org/): Great program for photo viewing and basic touch-up.
 It makes it easy to do common tasks like cropping to standard sizes and removing red-eye.
 There is a Pro version with extra features, but the free version boasts a truly impressive feature set that is more than enough for most people.
 If you buy the Pro version it's because you like it so much, not because you felt forced into it because the free version was so crippled.

+### Also check out:

 - If the Photoscape X workflow doesn't agree with you, my runner up is [XnView MP](https://www.xnview.com/en/xnviewmp/).
 It has a somewhat old school interface with simple controls that may be more intuitive for some people.
 It has all the essential functions and more.

+- [FastStone Image Viewer](https://www.faststone.org/FSViewerDetail.htm) is a fantastic photo viewer with a truly impressive set of editing features.
+After Google retired their Picasa software I used FastStone for about a year, but I just couldn't get on board with the (for me) unintuitive interface, and I ended up switching to something else.
+While it didn't work out for me, it might be perfect for you.

 - If all you need is a super-fast, image viewer (that incidentally has some robust editing features), look no further than [IrfanView](https://www.irfanview.com/).
 I started using it in the late 1990s, and it is still going strong.
 This is a great program to make your default action when clicking on JPEGs, GIFs, and PNGs.

 ## Raw Photography Workflow